abid701/abid701/README.md

 - 📖 Currently expanding my knowledge in programming concepts, and just started learning about Machine Learning.

-- 🔭 I’m currently working on building a robot.
+- 🔭 I am currently working on building my first and fully autonomous robot.
+The robot will use camera vision for navigation and will have at least one robotic arm.
+My goal is for it to be capable of performing tasks such as inserting a power plug into a socket.
+In the meantime, I am also learning about robotics and machine learning, as I have no prior experience in these fields.

 ## Interests